farmOS/farmOS/docs/development/api.md

 ### Cookie and Token

-By default, all CRUD requests must include a cookie and session token in the header.
+The simplest approach is to authenticate via Drupal's `user_login` form and save the session cookie provided by Drupal.
+Then, you can use that to retrieve a CSRF token from `[URL]/restws/session/token`, which is provided and required by the `restws` module.
+The cookie and token can then be included with each API request.

-The following `curl` command will authenticate using the username and password, and save the session cookie to a file called farmOS-cookie.txt.
+The following `curl` command will authenticate using the username and password, and save the session cookie to a file called `farmOS-cookie.txt`.
 Then it will get a session token and save that to a `$TOKEN` variable.
 Together, the cookie and token can be used to make authenticated requests.

     curl --cookie-jar farmOS-cookie.txt -d 'name=[USER]&pass=[PASS]&form_id=user_login' [URL]/user/login
     TOKEN="$(curl --cookie farmOS-cookie.txt [URL]/restws/session/token)"

+After running those two commands, the cookie and token can be included with subsequent `curl` requests like so:

+    curl --cookie farmOS-cookie.txt -H "X-CSRF-Token: ${TOKEN}" [URL]/log.json

 ### Basic Authentication